-For each Undergrounding Project, the large electrical corporation must evaluate at least two comparable alternative mitigations, including covered conductor and covered conductor with some type of fast trip system/setting.
+For each Undergrounding Project, the Coelectrical corporation must evaluate at least two comparable alternative mitigations adding covered conductor and covered conductor with some type of fast trip system.
+A cting.
 Any combinations of alternative mitigations that meet the Project Level Standards must be reported in their least expensive configuration in addition to any other combinations that the large electrical corporation wishes to report.

-&lt;sup>47 As per Appendix 1 of the Public Utilities Commission's SB-884 Program Guidelines adopted March 7, 2024.
+16 As per Appendix 1 of the Public Utilities Commission's SB-884 Program Guidelines adopted March 7, 2024.

-&lt;sup>18 As per-Appendix 1 of the Public Utilities Commission's SB-884 Program Guidelines adopted March 7, 2024.
+17 As per-Appendix 1 of the Public Utilities Commission's SB-884 Program Guidelines adopted March 7, 2024.

-&lt;sup>19 As per Appendix 1 of the Public Utilities Commission's SB-884 Program Guidelines adopted March 7, 2024.
+18 As per Appendix 1 of the Public Utilities Commission's SB-884 Program Guidelines adopted March 7, 2024.

-If the project has passed Screen 2 (Project Information and Alternative Mitigation Comparison), the large electrical corporation must report the following information in a table in the Project Reference Sheet for the Undergrounding Project and at least two comparable alternatives.
+If the project has passed Screen 2 (Project Information and Alternative Mitigation Comparison), the large electrical corporation must report the following information in a table in the Project Reference Sheet for the Undergrounding Project and at least two comparable alternatives: